 Global Principles.
 At Sylvamo, we always do the right things, in the right ways, for the right reasons.
 We comply with the applicable laws of every country in which we operate and expect those with whom we do business to do the same.
-We take guidance from international human rights principles, including those in the United Nations ("UN") Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, the UK Modern Slavery Act of 2015, the U.S. Victims of Trafficking and Violence Protection Act of 2000, the California Transparency in Supply Chains Act and others.
+We take guidance from international human rights principles, including those in the United Nations ("UN") Declaration of Human Rights, the UK Modern Slavery Act of 2015, the U.S. Victims of Trafficking and Violence Protection Act of 2000, the California Transparency in Supply Chains Act and others.
 We have longstanding high standards of ethical business conduct.
 All employees of Sylvamo are accountable to Sylvamo's Code of Conduct, policies and practices and are globally unified around the shared commitment to produce paper in the most responsible and sustainable ways and to create value for our customers and investors.